paulajade17/java-api-assessment/README.md

 # **Java API Assessment - Coffee Inventory API**

 ## **Project Overview**
-The Coffee Inventory API aims to streamline the management of coffee inventory for coffee shop owners.
-The API provides functionalities for submitting coffee entries, retrieving coffee information, and performing essential operations like creating, updating, or deleting entries.
+This API streamlines the management of coffee inventory for small business owners, by providing users with essential operations such as creating, updating, or deleting coffees, along with retrieving coffee information.
+Furthermore, it offers the capability to retrieve a sorted list of all stored coffees, sorted from least expensive to most expensive.
+Designed specifically for coffee shop owners, this API serves as an effective tool for checking and monitoring coffee inventory with ease.

 ## **Features**